 An assault is a hate crime when committed because of the victim's own (or due to the victim's association with a person of a particular) religion, sex, sexual orientation, race, color, national origin, political affiliation, age, or disability.
 Hate crimes are punished more severely, as explained below.

 Assault in Iowa will be punished as an aggravated misdemeanor when it is intended to cause serious injury, but does not actually cause serious injury, or is against a protected employee or constitutes a hate crime and causes bodily injury or mental illness.
+Using or displaying a dangerous weapon can also be an aggravated misdemeanor, though if the weapon is intended to be used to injure or intimidate another person, the crime is treated as a felony.
 Aggravated misdemeanors are punishable by up to two years in jail and a fine of $625 to $6,250.

 A serious misdemeanor assault in Iowa is punishable by up to one year in jail and a fine of $315 to $1,875 when it causes bodily injury or mental illness or is against a protected employee or is a hate crime.